The Re-Zoning Sherman Creek and Inwood

 The area is predominately composed of immigrants of the Dominican Republic who are steeped in the family but still edgy poor.
 The area is also dominated by a high-grade stock of art deco architecture perched for the most part on a hill with a median household income that dwarfs that of the residents just below.
 Washington Heights/Inwood community contains about 2800 properties, of which less than 4% have been identified as the landmarked property, of which 95% are in Historic Districts.

 This just the beginning.
 I found an image of one and have no idea if it was this rare type, but why else would they get jacked?
-Henry J. Stern was the commish then and grew up near the park to plant a grove of new Paulownias.
+Henry J. Stern was the commish then and grew up near the park to plant a new Paulownias grove.
 I have to head back up there.

 Highbridge Park Trails Grand Opening Festival May 19, 2007 mountain bikes, mountain bikers, trails Mountain Bikes … years of lobbying and meetings, and a year and a half of actual trail design and … Urban Trailblazers.